petersondrew/ThreadSafeList/README.md

 # `ReaderWriterLockList<T>`
-Provides a thread-safe implementation of `IList<T>` that takes a reader-priorized approach to synchronization and ensures thread-safe enumeration.
+Provides a thread-safe implementation of `IList<T>` that takes a reader-prioritized approach to synchronization and ensures thread-safe enumeration.

 ## Use cases
-The implementation is optimized for low lock contention amongst readers and writers, as well as minimum lock contention between multiple readers.
+The implementation is optimized for minimum lock contention when there are multiple readers.
-This is not an ideal class for a producer/consumer scenario. `BlockingCollection<T>`, one of the concurrent implementations of `IProducerConsumer<T>`, or TPL Dataflow would be better choices.
+This is not an ideal class for a producer/consumer scenario: `BlockingCollection<T>`, one of the concurrent implementations of `IProducerConsumer<T>`, or TPL Dataflow would be better choices.

 ## Thread-safety notes
-The thread-safety provided by this implementation is not a substitution for proper thread synchronization, any threads performing both reading and writing of values must ensure the list is locked if the outcome of a read can determine a write.
+The thread-safety provided by this implementation is not a substitution for proper thread synchronization, e.g. any threads performing both reading and writing of values must ensure the list is locked **if the outcome of a read can determine a write**.
 For example:

 ```csharp
 if (list[0] == "foo")